News & Events

 Please note there is no public parking on the Capitol Square grounds.

 Greater Richmond Convention Center is a good option for parking – it is a just a 10 minute walk to the Capitol Square grounds.
-The address for the Parking Garage of the Convention Center is 351 N. Third St., Richmond, VA 23219.
+The address for the Parking Garage of the Convention Center is 351 N. Third Street.
 More detailed directions can be found HERE.
 Cost is $7.00 per vehicle for the entire day.

 Public Parking: A limited number of metered public parking spaces (2 hours) are on Bank Street, between Governor and 14th Streets, on the south side of Main Street, between 9th and 12th Streets and on 12th Street between Main and Bank Streets.